pemcg/manageiq-automation-howto-guide/README.md

-# Introduction to CloudForms Automation
+# CloudForms Automation How-To Guide

 ## What?
 This book is an introduction to working with the CloudForms Automation Engine.